App Design to Spark Unexpected Moments of Joy

 Takeaways

-• Consider how to integrate business and user needs (e.g. users get discounts, businesses get exposure).
+Considering how to integrate business and user needs (e.g. users get discounts, businesses get exposure) is a careful balance to strike.
+It is crucial to consider both to create a successful product.

-• Gamification can be a handy tool for increasing engagement.
+Gamification can be a handy tool for increasing engagement.
+It can transform mundane tasks into delightful experiences.

 More Projects